fossasia/susi_skill_data/models/general/README_experts.md

-# experts
+# experts groups
-This path contains experts.
+This path contains expert groups.
 An expert is a collection of skills for each language.
+Such experts can be bundled into a expert group.
+The expert groups are the subdirectories here.
-In each of the containing subdirectories you find paths for a language in ISO 639-2 code.
+In each of the containing expert group subdirectories you find paths for a language in ISO 639-2 code.
 Each of those language subdirectories can contain an expert.
 An expert is a file with a set of skills.

 ## assistants